Chilean–Peruvian territorial dispute: Tacna and Arica dispute

 In the aftermath of the signing of the Treaty of Ancón, the Department of Tarapacá was unconditionally ceded to Chile, being replaced by Tarapacá Province, and the provinces of Tacna and Arica were placed under the administration of the new Tacna Province.
 As per the treaty, a plebiscite was to be held in 1894, which would determine the fate of the province.
 The plebiscite, however, was never carried out.
 During this time, the term Captive provinces (Provincias cautivas) was used to refer to Tacna and Arica.

-During the early years of the post-war era, the Chilean and Peruvian governments exercised extensive campaigns in order to solidify their control over the region.
+During the early years of the post-war era, the Chilean and Peruvian governments exercised extensive campaigns to solidify their control over the region.
 On one hand, Peru established a campaign of foreign support, which attracted the attention of the United States as a mediator in the conflict.
 On the other hand, Chile established a campaign of acculturation known as Chilenization, which saw the establishment of Chilean culture and a Chilean population in the region.
 One legacy of Chilean presence in Tacna was the Tacna Prefecture, the building where the intendant resided.
 Local Peruvian loyalists also established resistance movements, which saw armed combat on at least one occasion.
 To counter this and to incite an exodus of Peruvians that remained in the area, groups known as Patriotic Leagues were established.

 Tarata Department

 In 1885, the Department of Tarata was established by Chile as a subdivision of Tacna Province.
-The creation of the Department caused controversy in Peru, due to both countries disagreeing on their border in the Sama river.
+The creation of the Department caused controversy in Peru, due to both countries disagreeing on their border in the Sama River.
 While the Chilean government argued the town was to the east of the river, the border agreed upon by both countries, Peru disputed this claim on the grounds that the territory was not affected by the Treaty of Ancón and established a policy of non-recognition.
 Around this time, there were claims of military escalation, including claims of Peruvian troops mobilizing near the Chilean border, which were denied by the Peruvian government.

-The Department was abolished under Arturo Alessandri's administration by law № 3,802 on September 22, 1921.
-On September 1st, 1925, at exactly 10 a.m., Chile handed over the former Department to Peru in a ceremony that took place in the main square, with representatives from both countries present: with Agustín Edwards Budge representing Chile, Manuel de Freyre y Santander representing Peru, and General Pershing representing the United States.
+The Department was abolished under Arturo Alessandri's administration by law No. 3,802 on September 22, 1921.
+On September 1, 1925, at exactly 10 am, Chile handed over the former Department to Peru in a ceremony that took place in the main square, with representatives from both countries present: with Agustín Edwards Budge representing Chile, Manuel de Freyre y Santander representing Peru, and General Pershing representing the United States.